yo-alan/symfony1-boilerplate/README.md

 This will perform these extra steps:

 - generate a sample apache configuration file (included in **mpProjectPlugin**)
-- symlink this file into `/etc/apache2/conf.d`
+- symlink this file into `/etc/apache2/conf.d` (sorry, only Ubuntu/Debian support for now)
 - restart apache, and you can browse **http://localhost/your_project** right away!

 Conclusion: start with **nothing**, end with a **FULLY configured AND RUNNING project**!